 The root canal therapy is often recommended if the tooth pulp and nerves become infected or damaged.
 This may occur if injury or decay reaches deep into the tooth, past the outer enamel layer.
 When left untreated, this type of infection and disease may cause the tooth to die and necessitate tooth extraction.

-To restore the health of the tooth and avoid the need for extraction, our skilled dentists and American Board-Certified Endodontist will remove the infected and injured tissues from within the tooth, clean the tooth, and fill it with a medicated material.
-We will then cap the tooth with a restoration, such as a dental crown, to return the tooth to its original shape and structure.
+To restore the health of the tooth and avoid the need for extraction, most dentists will try to remove the infected and injured tissues from within the tooth, clean the tooth, and fill it with a medicated materials.
+Then, they will then cap the tooth with a restoration, such as a dental crown.

 Teeth that require root therapy are not always painful.
 Some of the symptoms of an infected or damaged tooth can be: